SF-TAP/SF-TAP.github.io/_posts/2015-11-21-tutorial-qb.markdown

 # Tutorial of SF-TAP cell incubator

 Here, suppose that you have a following FreeBSD box, which has two 10 GbE (ix0 and ix1) and four 1 GbE (igb0, igb1, igb2 and igb3) interfaces.
--r is a prefix of "RIGHT", and -t is a prefix of "TAP".

 ![qb01 qb01](/assets/qb/qb01.png)

 ## Flow Based Separating

 You can use the qb-separator for traffic separating as follows.
-The qb-separator must be executed with root privilege.
+The qb-separator must be executed with root privilege, where -l and -t means a prefix of "LEFT" and "TAP", respectively.

     # ./qb-separator -l ix0 -t igb0,igb1,igb2,igb3

 ![qb02 qb02](/assets/qb/qb02.png)

 Here, the qb-separator captures traffic from ix0, then separates and forwards it to igb[0-3].
 Note that it separates traffic by using the hash values of IP addresses and port numbers of captured packets.